HYOU2103/HYOU2103.github.io/_pages/about.md

 ---
 permalink: /
-#title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 # About Me
 Hi, I'm Haitham Yousif, a senior at the University of Houston studying Computer Science.
 I'm passionate about learning new technologies and improving my problem-solving skills.

 ## Education
 - **B.S. in Computer Science**